Magikcraft/product-board/README.md

 **Fix:** The EventEmitter limit was raised to Infinity!

 **Result:** Spell syncing should now work reliably.
 When you save a spell in the Play App, it should be available immediately in Minecraft for you to cast it.

+## Saturday 12 August, 2017

+### Enhancement

+The [Magikcraft Bar package](http://github.com/magikcraft/magikcraft-lore-ui-bar) is now part of the Magikcraft organisation on GitHub.
+Create cool interface bars with ease using this package.